EGI-Federation/documentation/content/en/users/compute/orchestration/im/dashboard/_index.md

 Editing or adding the credentials will show a modal form where the user has the ability to specify all the parameters needed to access the supported cloud providers.
-In particular, for [EGI Cloud Compute](../../cloud-compute) sites the user has only to select one of the VOs he is member and one of sites that supports that VO.
+In particular, for [Cloud Compute](../../../cloud-compute) sites the user only has to select one of the VOs he is member of and one of sites that supports that VO.
 These dropdown fields are generated using the information available from the sites and the list of VOs the user is member of.